MariaAbdallah1/Library/README.md

 ```
 ### Build Docker Image
 - Purpose: To build a Docker image from the source code present in the repository.
-- Steps:
+- Steps:<br />
-    ..1.
-Set the Docker image name with the build number.
+    1. Set the Docker image name with the build number.
-    ..2.
-Execute the Docker build command to create the image.
+    2. Execute the Docker build command to create the image.
   ```script
     stage('Build Docker Image') {
       steps {